Introduction to OCaml Programming

 • You can’t make a reference without any value in it, there is no null pointer possible.

-let x = ref 4;; (* declare initial value when creating; type is `int ref` here *)
+let x = ref 4;; (* must declare initial value when creating; type is `int ref` here *)

-(* x + 1;; *) (* a type error ! *)
+(* x + 1;; *) (* a type error, need to explicitly dereference *)

 !x + 1;; (* need `!x` to get out the value; parallels `*x` in C *)

-x := 6;; (* assignment - x must be a ref cell.
-Returns () - goal is side effect *)
+x := 6;; (* assignment is := not =. x must be a ref cell.
+Returns unit, () - goal is side effect *)

 !x;; (* Mutation happened to contents of cell x *)